chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 In the above equation, we see that $c$, the average number of contacts, directly increases or decreases $\lambda$.

+Now, there is some percentage of people that have ended up as "infected."
 Of the infected individuals, we must define how long they will remain in this state.
 We represent the recovery rate as $\rho$, which is the inverse of the average duration of infectiousness.
 Specifically:

 <p style="text-align: center;">
 $$\text{Average duration of infectiousness} = \frac{1} {\rho}$$